Our strategic central location highlights:

 - Mathematics for Real-World Systems (MathSys), funded by EPSRC with support from MRC and involving 13 external partners drawn from industry, finance and health

 - The Zeeman Institute for Systems Biology & Infectious Disease Epidemiology Research (SBIDER), at whose core is a desire to better understand and predict the biological world, often with the ultimate goal of controlling disease

 - Centre for Scientific Computing (CSC), an interdisciplinary research community based around the sharing of knowledge and expertise in computer modelling and simulation.
 The Centre promotes expert and knowledgeable use of facilities provided by the Scientific Computing Research Technology Platform.

 - Warwick Institute for the Science of Cities (WISC), which has been awarded a £4M Doctoral Training Centre grant in Urban Science.
-CSC, DIMAP and WISC are currently hosted in the Computer Science departmental building.

 - Warwick Data Science Institute (WDSI), which builds upon the enormous power and range of Warwick's research expertise across the Mathematical Sciences, to promote innovative research collaborations that will help shape the future of data analysis.

 - To engage in inter-/multi-disciplinary research to improve quality of life, health, national security, education and social cohesion;

 - To develop new computing science techniques and seek methods of application and commercialisation;